From Big Data, to Linked Data and Linked Models

 The problem is that models of one sort or another are so useful and ubiquitous, they are all over the place.
 In fact IT people will call the mere schema of a database a (data) model, adding to the confusion.

 The solution we are proposing for the models side of data science is not unlike the Linked Data based solution to the Big Data mess.
 Namely we promote models to be first class citizens in an interconnected web:

 A Linked Model has a name and an address, a full bio, including pedigree and friends

 A Linked Model is not one but three (3) things at the same time.
 We call this DOAM (semantic Description Of A Model):

 - There is an abstract model: captured and represented as human oriented knowledge in a paper.
 This is typically the description of a Function, that takes specific Linked Data as input and produces specific Linked Data as output.
 This description is available somewhere on the web, although it may be private.
 May be machine readable / translatable into code.

 - There is the model source code: the pieces of programming that are required to implement an abstract model, again available somewhere on the web.
 Again may be private or public.

 - There is the model instance: the actual application that executes the model source code (produces live results), available (via an API) somewhere on the web.

 The metadata technologies required for implementing Linked Models are similar to - but extending - those pertaining to Linked Data.
-It also overlaps with the so called Service Oriented Architectures (SOA), but places much more emphasis on documenting and making accessible the mathematical content of the data processing function of the model.
+They also overlap with so-called Service Oriented Architectures (SOA), but place much more emphasis on documenting and making accessible the mathematical content of the data processing function of the model.